com-480-data-visualization/com-480-project-datart/Milestone-reports/milestone1.md

 # MILESTONE 1
 <h3>1.
 DATASETS:</h3>

-<p>The datasets for this vizualisation are splitted between the two countries we will base our vizualisation on.
+<p>For our Data Visualization project, we will study two countries : France and UK.
 On one hand, we will process the data of the French election from 2002 to 2017 in parallel of the evolution of the French population per region and per department.
 On the other hand, we will process the equivalent datasets for the United Kingdoms.
 We obtained those datasets from french and UK government agencies.
-Hence, the quality of each dataset is overall trustworthy and great.
+Hence, the quality of each dataset is overall trusted and reliable.

 </p>